 The High Mage began to sweat.
 “They were trying to abduct someone’s soul—someone from our encampment.
 Wodec could have explained it better; he completed his studies in Arcana Conveya.
 I have only—”

 Estilian fell silent.
 He tried not to wring his hands but he couldn’t help it.
 It was the only way he could keep his knees from knocking together.

-It had been close to a year since she’d first laid siege to Flaysac’s hideout.
+It had been close to a year since she’d first laid siege to Flaysac’s forces.
 As the months passed, her army had been drawn into a lethal quagmire.
-Holly’s assault had necessitated an unending stream of fresh troops to replace the fallen.
+Holly’s assault had necessitated an unending stream of fresh replacements to replace the fallen.
 She was making progress (she’d acquired three pieces of high ground on the east-west flanks) but it was almost negligible.